Types of Vitamin B and the Benefits of Each One

 Vitamin B7 (Biotin)

 This water-soluble B vitamin is essential for histone modification, cell signaling and gene regulation.
-Studies show it may help reduce blood sugar levels with Type 2 Diabetes, improve the condition of hair, skin and nails and promote fetal health.

 Very few people are Vitamin B7 deficient.
 However, pregnant or nursing mothers may require supplementation, as well as people suffering from a biotinidase deficiency.
 Initial symptoms of deficiency include hair loss, skin rashes, brittle nails, depression and fatigue.